 Have you been considering testosterone therapy as a way to get more energy, jumpstart your libido, and experience life more fully?
 The first step is becoming more knowledgeable.

 Do you have a problem with low testosterone?
-The first thing you’ll want to do is to get your testosterone test.
+The first thing you’ll want to do is to buy your testosterone test online.
 If your testosterone levels are low, then you can proceed to figure out if prescription testosterone is right for you.

 To get the information you need, check out the forums at ExcelMale.com, where both the posters and the moderators have a wealth of testosterone knowledge they’ll be happy to share.
 And if that isn’t enough, check out my latest testosterone book that I’m giving away for FREE – Beyond Testosterone.

-Simply fill out and send the short form and I’ll send your new 386-page illustrated testosterone book to your email inbox.
+Simply fill out and send the short form to download your new 386-page illustrated free testosterone book to your email inbox.